-- If appropriate, the SENCO will liaise with the SLT and organise specific 1:1 or small group interventions to address specific areas of need. - Currently a range of different interventions are delivered throughout the school and these change on a termly basis depending on the needs of the children. - Literacy interventions may include Literacy Gold, Doodle Spell, Toe by Toe, RWI, Fresh Start, Alpha-Omega, Reading for Meaning - Maths interventions may include Numicon, mini maths - Speech and Language interventions may include, ChatterWay, Listening and Attention, Sound Awareness, Time to Talk, Targeted Production - Other interventions also take place to address specific areas of a child's development, for example fine motor skills programmes such as Write From the Start or Sensory Circuits to help a child with regulation and organisation - The Inclusion LSA and classroom LSA, that have received training follow and implement OT and Physiotherapy for children
+- If appropriate, the SENCO will liaise with the SLT and organise specific 1:1 or small group interventions to address specific areas of need. - Currently a range of different interventions are delivered throughout the school and these change on a termly basis depending on the needs of the children. - Literacy interventions may include Literacy Gold, Doodle Spell, RWI, Reading for Meaning - Maths interventions may include same day maths intervention, mini maths - Speech and Language interventions may include, Listening and Attention, Sound Awareness, Targeted Production - Other interventions also take place to address specific areas of a child's development, for example fine motor skills programmes such as Write From the Start or Sensory Circuits to help a child with regulation and organisation, Attention Autism (Bucket Game) to support neurodiverse learners increase their focus and attention skills - The Inclusion LSA and classroom LSA, that have received training follow and implement OT and Physiotherapy for children

-- We also organise well-being groups which we run as an intervention for children with Social, Emotional and Mental Health (SEMH) difficulties, such as life skills or lunch time social skills groups - Outside learning opportunities on the school's extensive grounds are available for children with SEND and other vulnerable learners. - Zones of Regulation is fully embedded and used throughout the school as part of our universal offer, however additional sensory breaks of targeted or bespoke regulation interventions are available
+- We also organise well-being groups which we run as an intervention for children with Social, Emotional and Mental Health (SEMH) difficulties, such as lunch time social skills groups - Outside learning opportunities on the school's extensive grounds are available for children with SEND and other vulnerable learners. - Zones of Regulation is fully embedded and used throughout the school as part of our universal offer, however additional sensory breaks of targeted or bespoke regulation interventions are available